Terms of Service

 Stripe

-Payment processing services for sellers on Trustap are provided by Stripe and are subject to the Stripe Connected Account Agreement, which includes the Stripe Terms of Service (collectively, the “Stripe Services Agreement”).
-By agreeing to these terms or continuing to operate as a buyer or seller on Trustap you agree to be bound by the Stripe Services Agreement, as the same may be modified by Stripe from time to time.
+Payment processing services for users on Trustap are provided by Stripe and are subject to the Stripe Connected Account Agreement, which includes the Stripe Terms of Service (collectively, the “Stripe Services Agreement”).
+By agreeing to this agreement or continuing to operate as a user on Trustap, you agree to be bound by the Stripe Services Agreement, as the same may be modified by Stripe from time to time.
 As a condition of Trustap enabling payment processing services through Stripe, you agree to provide Trustap accurate and complete information about you and your business, and you authorise Trustap to share it and transaction information related to your use of the payment processing services provided by Stripe.

 Aftership